-Africana Studies is an exciting, growing, relatively new program at Williams College.
-Founded in 1969 as Afro-American Studies in the aftermath of student action and protest, the program has existed in a variety of formats, tracing its roots back to the long history of African-American social protest and to the uniquely interdisciplinary mode of studying the Black experience that began as early as the appearance of Dubois’s founding work, The Souls of Black Folk, in 1903.
+Africana Studies is an exciting academic program and course of study at Williams College.
+Founded in 1969 as Afro-American Studies in the aftermath of student action and protest, the program has existed in a variety of formats, and traces its roots back to the long history of African-American social protest and to the uniquely interdisciplinary mode of studying the Black experience that began as early as the appearance of Dubois’s founding work, The Souls of Black Folk, in 1903.
 [On the history of the evolution of Black Studies, see these recent works – From Black Power to Black Studies (Fabio Rojas), Out of the Revolution: The Development of Africana Studies (Delores Aldridge), and The African Diaspora and the Disciplines ( ed.
 Tejumola Olaniyan, James H. Sweet).]
 Only in the last few years, however, has Africana been able to hire full-time faculty in the field, adding a new vitality and stability to the program, which has grown exponentially in the last two years.

 In Africana Studies, students will meet with faculty committed to both of these ideals–social activism and interdisciplinarity–and work collectively in a number of venues–the classroom, planning Black History Month, performing in Kusika and Sankofa, attending lectures and performances–to produce original, insightful, and intellectually challenging work.